suzuki1969/Python-based_SMB_Optimizer/README.md

 # Python-based_SMB_Optimizer

-Before using the SMB Optimizer, install the software referring to "Software_Installation_Manual"
+Before using the SMB Optimizer, install the software referring to "Software_Installation_Manual" and read "Optimizer_Documentation"